Skip to main content

 We glided in the Metro Airport Line silently.
 She sat next to me almost dozing off on my shoulder.
 Once at New Delhi station, she enquired about the best way to reach a particular hotel on Parliament Street.
 After helping her with luggage and information, I went my way, happy to have helped a foreigner.

 Three weeks later, I was at a literature festival in Jaipur.
-On a particularly chilly but otherwise warm environment of the venue, I heard my shoulders, "Hello; So you are a literature enthusiast?"
+The events of that day a distant locked up memory.
+I was at a coffee stall in between sessions on that particularly chilly but otherwise warm day when, I heard my shoulders, "Hello; So you are a literature enthusiast?"

 Turning around, it took a while for me to register who it was.